geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah.
 So, I think that that's the way to do that.
 I think we definitely do not want disk service running on each thing.
-We want one Tinygrad server, and it's kind of a...
+We want one Tinygrad server, and it's kind of a..
 And then the Tinygrad server will eventually become a kernel and will eventually remove Linux from the computers.

 ##### **Geohot or Chenyu** [[00:46:23](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2783)]